 Students in the dual degree program must satisfy admission requirements and be admitted separately to each program.
 Students must meet the requirements of each program for its respective degree.
 Admission to one program does not ensure admission to the other.
 Students in the dual degree program will receive a diploma from each degree program after meeting the individual requirements of each program.
 Admission does not have to be done at the same semester for each school but must be done before reaching the maximum hours set by each School.

-Master of Science in Biomedical Informatics Admission Process
+Master of Science in Biomedical Informatics Admission Process - MD/MS Dual Degree Program

-The applicant should present to the Registrar's Office the following:
+The applicant should present a completed application and official documentation of the following: